Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Complex-Riemannian metrics associated with cycles

 Using the precise information gathered in \Cref{deform twistor lines} above, we are finally in the position to attack \Cref{geomques}, at least for cycles contained in the neighborhood $U$ of $\Twr$ constructed in part \ref{K3 case} of \Cref{deform twistor lines}.

-\begin{theo}[Complex twistor cycles and Ricci-flat ASD holomorphic conformal structures] Let $\cT_U=(T\to\rest{\cC}U\to U)$ be the marked second level family of K3 surfaces from \Cref{defT} over an open subspace $U\subset C_1(\Omega)$.
-Then, up to shrinking $U$ around $\Twr$, there is a canonical $\Gamma$-equivariant family of anti-selfdual holomorphic conformal structures on the submersion $p\colon S \to U$ such that for every $t = [C] \in U$ the induced conformal equivalence class of metrics on the fiber $S_t$ contains a complex-hyperk\"ahler representative that induces all complex structures represented by points $p \in C \subset \Omega$.
-Over any twistor cycle this complex-hyperk\"ahler metric is the complexification of the K\"ahler-Einstein metric coming from Yau's solution of the Calabi conjecture. \end{theo} The claim of \Cref{conformalStructures} concerning the complex structures represented by the points in $C\subset \Omega$ is to be understood in the following way: By \Cref{relative_cycle_space_is_trivial}, every fiber $S_t$ of $p$ is a complexification of $M$ and thus admits a totally real embedding of $M$.
+\begin{theo}[Complex twistor cycles and Ricci-flat ASD holomorphic conformal structures] Let $\cT_U=(T\to\rest{\cC}U\to U)$ be the marked second level family of K3 surfaces introduced in \Cref{defT}, which is defined over an open subspace $U\subset C_1(\Omega)$, and let $M$ be the real $4$-manifold underlying every K3 surface.
+Then, up to shrinking $U\subset C_1(\Omega)$ around the space of twistor cycles, there is a canonical $\Gamma$-equivariant family of anti-selfdual holomorphic conformal structures on the submersion $p\colon S \to U$ constructed in \Cref{deform twistor lines} such that for every $t = [C] \in U$ the induced conformal equivalence class of metrics on the fiber $S_t$ contains a complex-hyperk\"ahler representative that induces exactly those complex structures on $M$ that correspond to the points $p \in C \subset \Omega$ via the Global Torelli Theorem.
+Over every twistor cycle this complex-hyperk\"ahler metric is the complexification of the K\"ahler-Einstein metric coming from Yau's solution of the Calabi conjecture. \end{theo} The claim of \Cref{conformalStructures} concerning the complex structures represented by the points in $C\subset \Omega$ is to be understood in the following way: By \Cref{relative_cycle_space_is_trivial}, every fiber $S_t$ of $p$ is a complexification of $M$ and admits a totally real embedding of $M$.
 Now, as a complex-hyperk\"ahler manifold $S_t$ comes equipped with a family of integrable distributions $Q_\zeta \subset \sT_{S_t}$ parametrized by $\zeta \in \mathbb{P}^1$, see for example \cite[Def.~4.1--4.2]{MR4477203}.
 Restricting these distributions to $T^\mathbb{C}M$ yields integrable almost complex structures on $M$.
-The claim is that these complex structures on $M$ are exactly the ones given by the points in $C$ via the Global Torelli Theorem.
+The claim is that these complex structures on $M$ are exactly the ones corresponding to the points in $C$ via the Global Torelli Theorem (or in fact just the Weak Torelli Theorem as formulated in \cite[Chapter VIII, Corollary 11.2]{BHPV}).

-\begin{proof} Let $\cT_U$ be the marked second level family of K3 surfaces defined in \Cref{defT} with relative symplectic form $\omega$ on $T$.
+\begin{proof}[Proof of \Cref{conformalStructures}] Let $\cT_U$ be the marked second level family of K3 surfaces defined in \Cref{defT} with relative symplectic form $\omega$ on $T$.
 We shrink $U$ around $\Twr$, such that over $U$ the family $L\to S\stackrel{p}{\to} U$ (of parameter spaces) of deformed twistor lines with equivariant antiholomorphic involution $\tau$ obtained as part of \Cref{deform twistor lines} exists.